NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_llava.md

 ## 3. Quantized GGUF models with `llama.cpp`

+!!! abstract "What you need"

+    1. One of the following Jetson devices:

+        <span class="blobDarkGreen4">Jetson AGX Orin (64GB)</span>
+        <span class="blobDarkGreen5">Jetson AGX Orin (32GB)</span>
+        <span class="blobLightGreen3">Jetson Orin NX (16GB)</span>

+    2. Running one of the following versions of [JetPack](https://developer.nvidia.com/embedded/jetpack):

+        <span class="blobPink1">JetPack 5 (L4T r35.x)</span>
+        <span class="blobPink2">JetPack 6 (L4T r36.x)</span>

 [llama.cpp](https://github.com/ggerganov/llama.cpp) is one of the faster LLM API's, and can apply a variety of quantization methods to Llava to reduce its memory usage and runtime.
-It uses CUDA for LLM inference on the GPU.
+Despite its name, it uses CUDA.
 There are pre-quantized versions of Llava-1.5 available in GGUF format for 4-bit and 5-bit:

 * [mys/ggml_llava-v1.5-7b](https://huggingface.co/mys/ggml_llava-v1.5-7b)
 * [mys/ggml_llava-v1.5-13b](https://huggingface.co/mys/ggml_llava-v1.5-13b)